 - Protect the U.S. against foreign intelligence, espionage, and cyber operations

 Our People & Leadership

-The FBI employs 35,000 people, including special agents and support professionals such as intelligence analysts, language specialists, scientists, and information technology specialists.
+The FBI employs more than 35,000 people, including special agents and support professionals such as intelligence analysts, language specialists, scientists, and information technology specialists.
 Learn how you can join us at FBIJobs.gov.
-For details on our executives and organizational structure, see our Leadership & Structure webpage.
+For details on our executives and organizational structure, see our Leadership and Structure webpage.